nanenooo/Project_PSCP/README.md

 ## Installation

-1. Install the required libraries:
+1. Install all dependencies with a single command:
+  """
+  pip install -r requirements.txt
+  """